Why should I automate food temperature monitoring?

 Manual food temperature monitoring in QSRs is often unreliable due to the inconsistent and inaccurate methods of logging, reporting and storing data.
 Oftentimes there are gaps and errors in the temperature records, or they are simply fabricated.
 Manual data collection is also time-consuming*, and can take key employees away from their primary job duties.
 Poor monitoring can lead to excessive food spoilage and waste, or worse, a health safety event and the resulting loss of revenue and brand reputation.

 Automated food temperature monitoring takes the burden off store employees by automatically verifying and maintaining the control and integrity of inventory in onsite storage and when being prepared and presented to customers.
-Automated monitoring is conducted on a consistent and reliable basis – and sends out alerts when temperatures fall out of range so that immediate corrective actions can be taken to maintain food safety.
+Automated monitoring is conducted on a consistent and reliable basis – and can send out alerts when temperatures fall out of range so that immediate corrective actions can be taken to maintain food safety.
 Data logs are securely saved and backed-up to the Cloud for long-term storage and are readily available for FDA and HAACP compliance reporting.

 *In 2016, Digi Honeycomb partnered with an international franchise QSR chain to conduct pilots throughout corporate-owned stores.
 An average of 81 minutes per day was saved using an automated system as compared to manual methods for collecting food temperature.